dnaneet/learning-center-management/README.md

 **SIGINT and Password to quit program**
 The SIGINT command for this program is ctrl+g.
 The password to quit the program is "fie2018" without the quotes.
 This passworkd may be changed inside the file main2.sh

+**Branches**
+The branch dnaneet-incomplete is still in development!
+DO NOT USE!